What Is Annealing?- Definition, Process, And stages

 Why Is Metal Annealed?

-As mentioned above, annealing is used to decrease hardness and increase ductility.
-Changing these mechanical properties through annealing is important for many reasons:
+As previously discussed, annealing is employed to reduce hardness and enhance ductility.
+Modifying these mechanical properties through annealing serves several practical purposes:

 For more information, see the Mechanical properties of a material to learn more.